Originally published on June 6th, 2019 and updated on November 17th, 2021.

 When we give young people responsibility, we simultaneously give them the freedom to share their time, providing them with moments of reflection to see how their actions impact their community.
 Whether it’s at the end or during the wilderness phase of an expedition, students are gifted with an opportunity to serve on a wider scale.
 Outside of their crew, there could be hours or up to days set aside to give back to the greater community.

 It’s common that many crews will do trail work as part of their expedition.
-This can strengthen the relationship between the crew and the wilderness they’ve called their classroom and home while also providing a greater sense of gratitude for the outdoors.
+This can strengthen the relationship between the crew and the places they’ve called their classroom and home while also providing a greater sense of gratitude for the outdoors.
 They may recognize that the hard work they put in could and probably will go unrecognized by frequented visitors, but that realization is counterbalanced with the worthiness they will feel about the hard work they did.
 It can also serve as a reminder to appreciate the maintenance put in by others to conserve beautiful places, even if they don’t know who it was or when.
 Giving time and energy without acknowledgement is a humbling experience, and it’s a lesson that is appreciated moments after it’s gone.
 After doing countless hours of trail work, I appreciate the stone steps on a rigorous trail I find myself hiking on.

 While trail work is a more self-reliant and isolated service project, courses also provide crews with opportunities to work with other organizations.
 Many Outward Bound Schools have external relationships with like-minded organizations, and a mutual understanding for each other’s mission is necessary before volunteering.
 These opportunities are likely to be people-oriented, sometimes located in front-country or urban settings, and require a crew to be more self-aware, professional and willing to interact with others outside of their crew.
 These experiences, while rewarding, can be emotionally demanding, unlike trail work that tends to be more physically exhausting.
 It’s important to prepare crews for either type, talking to them about what to expect is important for the experience to be meaningful for all parties involved.

-Examples of organizations that Outward Bound Schools have formed relationships with include soup kitchens, food banks, aquariums, museums, adopt-a-highway programs, animal shelters, community schools and gardens, and other educational and environmental non-profits.
+Examples of organizations that Outward Bound Schools have formed relationships with include soup kitchens, food banks, aquariums, museums, adopt-a-highway programs, animal shelters, community schools and gardens and other educational and environmental non-profits.
 Focus varies depending on location, but could include environmental activism and stewardship, local clean-up and promoting healthy lifestyles for all.

 Outward Bound values its relationships and prioritizes understanding an organization’s mission before introducing a crew to a service project.
 We want to treat our service projects the way we treat each other on an expedition, coming from a place of curiosity, greeting something new with an open mind, knowing that the experience itself won’t last forever, but the impact of our work can.